 Khaosod also reported that cable and satellite company, TrueVisions was looking for freelancers to monitor BBC and Al Jazeera news, and to switch out news reports from Thailand.

-Wirral Council is expected to back a campaign encouraging retailers across the borough to stop selling The Sun
+Wirral Council is expected to back a campaign encouraging retailers across the borough to stop selling The Sun newspaper.

 At a meeting of the full council next Monday a notice of motion is scheduled to be debated which points out the tabloid published blatant lies about the Hillsborough disaster.
 The call from Labour councillor Ron Abbey adds: